heatmiser/soloshift/README.md

 Copy `inventory/group_vars/all/default_vars.yaml`
 to `inventory/group_vars/all/my_vars.yaml`

+Next, edit `inventory/group_vars/all/my_vars.yaml`

+SoloShift employs a utility VM to run the OpenShift User Provided Infrastructure installation, as well as to provide base infrastructure services, such as dhcp, tftp, DNS, matchbox, and haproxy.

-If utilizing RHEL for the base hypervisor system, edit `inventory/group_vars/all/my_vars.yaml` and choose either pair of:
+If utilizing RHEL for the utility VM, choose either pair of:

 - organization ID and activation key